Zabrane/qlnd/doc/LightningTickerplants.md

 +`time`sym`price`size!(`timespan$();`g#`symbol$();`float$();`long$())
 ```

-Above, the subscriber is returned a two element list containing the table name and the table schema which
+Above, the subscriber is returned a two-element list containing the table name and the table schema which
 the subscriber should define in order for records to be received correctly and immediately.
 The subscribes request is registered on the tickerplant within the `.u.w` dictionary, which stores the
 users handle value and their request details, as shown below.